Preparing to operate

 When: HMRC invited a number of employers to participate

 in a pilot during 2012-13.
-But most employers started to operate
+But most employers started to

-their payroll in real time in April 2013.
+operate their payroll in real time in April 2013.

-The date you should start sending your PAYE information in real time
+The date you should start sending your PAYE information in real

-reports until this date.
+information reports until this date.
 If you do they will be rejected.

 Once you've followed all the previous steps, you'll be in a position